-The Department of English, Humanities & Communications in the College of Arts & Sciences is responsible for general education courses in English, Humanities, and Speech — along with the new Bachelor of Science in Communication.
-The Department’s full-time faculty members are experts in composition, literature, communication, ethics, and world culture.
+The Department of Humanities & Communication in the College of Arts & Sciences is responsible for general education courses in English, Government, History, Humanities and Speech along with the bachelor's program in Communication.
+The department's full-time faculty members are experts in composition, literature, communication, humanities, ethics, government, history and world culture.

 Coursework is designed to give students competency in oral and written communication and in the evaluation and interpretation of information.
 Students also develop an appreciation for the complexity of the human experience as it is expressed in literature, philosophy, aesthetics, and culture.